guperini/book_store/README.md

 Tests

 - Unit tests was made to test the search books usecase and the get favorite book usecase
-- The integration test asserts that the most importante features are working fine
+- The integration test asserts that all features are working fine

 Architecture